kk-904/FinTech545_KK/Projects/Final Project/answer.md

 ## Discussion

 After our optimization based on Sharpe Ratio, the excess return over risk improved for our portfolios.
 Compared to Part 1, we can notice a significant increase in Alpha (except portfolio B,and the fact that a great portion of return is now comming from Alpha, which means the optimized portfolios are now performing better than the market.
 Volatility for the portfolios increased, but compared to the increase in return it's still worths.

+Expectation of the idiosyncratic risk contribution is generally greater than realized values.
+It is because the diversified portfolio mitigates idiosyncratic risk of each stock.

 # Part 3